Bug report #3605

 The changeset also reverse a consistent behavior of qgis since at least qgis 1.2.
 This is bound to affect more than one user :)

-#4 Updated by Mathieu Pellerin - nIRV almost 10 years ago
+#4 Updated by Mathieu Pellerin - nIRV over 10 years ago

 The user who complained should probably file a ticket and have a discussion surrounding his specific needs and possibilities to enhance the legend.
 But again, at the risk of repeating myself, I don't see this user's corner case as a valid reason to break away from qgis' long time established behavior :)

 Maybe the solution for that user is to add a spacer element to the legend.

-#6 Updated by Mathieu Pellerin - nIRV almost 10 years ago
+#6 Updated by Mathieu Pellerin - nIRV over 10 years ago

 mhugent, will check as soon as the qgis trunk PPA gets updated.